Gifts and Bequests to the El Paso Scottish Rite Historical Library and Museum Foundation

 |Gifts made Outright||(4) Appreciated Property, Stock, or Cash|

-Petition for Initiation can now be downloaded from our Membership Services page, under "Forms"
+Petition for Initiation can now be downloaded here or from our Membership Services page, under "Forms"

 Mark your Calendars:

 Stated Meetings: 2nd Monday of the month - except April and October, due to our Reunions

 May 26, 2018 - 1st Annual Enchilada Dinner, honoring Ill.
 Charles Forsyth, 33°

 October 19 - 20, 2018 - Fall Reunion